syncfusion-content/aurelia-docs/Aurelia/Grid/Filter.md

 ## Filter bar

-[`Filterbar`](http://help.syncfusion.com/api/js/ejgrid#members:filtersettings-filtertype "Filter bar") row is located next to column header of grid.
+[`Filter bar`](http://help.syncfusion.com/api/js/ejgrid#members:filtersettings-filtertype "Filter bar") row is located next to column header of grid.
 You can filter the records with different expressions depending upon the column type.
 To show the filter bar row, set the [`filterType`](http://help.syncfusion.com/api/js/ejgrid#members:filtersettings-filtertype "filterType") as `filterbar`.

 List of Filter bar Expressions: